MicrosoftTCE/tce-fellows/setting-up-azure-virtual-machine.md

 * ... then continue on with the tutorial.

 ### End Result
 HUZZAH!
-You should now see your Mac running Windows.
+If you did everything successfully, you should now see your Mac running Windows.
 ![Windows on a Mac say whaat][macwin]